 Mirrors are another great and easy way to make a space feel bigger, since they reflect the room and give it more dimension.
 We got this gorgeous freestanding mirror from Apt2B to help us open up our living room, and to give us a good excuse to snap outfit pics whenever we’re heading out the door (guilty).

-There ya have it!
+There you have it!
 I love how this studio turned out, and with a little creative thinking and ingenuity, we were able to fit all of our things in this space without making it feel small.
-And actually, I think it feels really open and airy, and the way we designed it plays a big role in how we were able to pull that off.
-If you’re moving or even just beginning to research how to furnish your own studio apartment, use these simple hacks and you’ll be on the right track in no time!
+I think the end result feels really open and airy, and the way we designed it plays a big role in how we were able to pull that off.
+Whether you’re in the process of moving or even just beginning to research how to furnish your own studio apartment, use these simple hacks and you’ll be on the right track in no time!

 I hope these tips helped show you how to decorate a studio apartment with more confidence!
 Do you live in a small space, and if so, what little tricks did you use to make it feel like home?